 Deoria Tal is 220 km from Ranikhet from where we started our journey hoping to reach the same day.
-But, that didn’t happen as in highlands the weather changes very swiftly and it turned from bad to worse.
-It started pouring, we were sodden and till dusk we could only reach till Rudraprayag, a beautiful town at the confluence of two rivers Alaknanda and Mandakini.
+But, that didn’t happen as the weather turned from bad to worse.
+It started raining, we were drenched and we could only reach till Rudraprayag after dark, a beautiful town at the confluence of two rivers Alaknanda and Mandakini.

 Next morning we refreshed ourselves watching the gorge from the balcony of our hotel.
 It was not raining but the weather was cloudy which made us skeptical about the weather in Deoria Tal.
 As, if the weather doesn’t improve we will not be able to see the peaks, ruining the whole purpose of visiting the place.
-However, hope floats never sinks!
-We left Rudraprayag in our rear view and resumed our journey towards Deoria Tal, which was just 56 km away.
-En-route the weather improved, we did not get heavy downpour like the day before but one or two spells of drizzle which didn’t last long and by the time we reached Sari village the sun was playing peek a boo with clouds dispersing fast above us, which brought smiles to our faces.
+So with hearts full of hope we left Rudraprayag in our rear view and resumed our journey towards Deoria Tal, which was just 56 km away.
+En-route the weather improved, we did not get heavy downpour like the day before but one or two spells of drizzling which didn’t last long and by the time we reached Sari village the sun was playing peek a boo with clouds moving fast above us, which brought smiles to our faces.

 Sari village is the base camp for the 3 km trek to Deoria Tal.
-One will find few numbers of shacks owned by the locals which provide camping with food at Deoria Tal.
-We unsaddled our bikes in one of those shacks and packed the bare minimum necessities in our backpack.
-After having a belly full of noodles we were ready for the hike.
+You will find a few number of shacks owned by the locals which provide camping with fooding at Deoria Tal.
+We parked our bikes at the front of one of them, a room was provided in which we dumped our saddle and packed the bare minimum necessities in our backpack.
+After having a belly full of noodles we were ready for the trek.

-After the meal, we trek the last few meters through the woods to witness the magical panoramic view of the entire valley which was right in front of us.
+After the meal, we trek the last few meters through the woods to witness the magic which was right in front of us.

-The pale evening sun seems to be losing an argument with fast moving clouds, not ready to surrender.
-The backdrop of gigantic Himalayan peaks continuing their cold gaze on the entire valley, the lush green tranquil valley waiting for the raindrops, to quench its thirst, and then there was a lake resembling a perfect mirror of the valley and the sky above that surrounded it.
+The pale evening sun disappearing behind fast moving clouds, the lush green tranquil valley waiting for the raindrops, to quench its thirst, amidst all the tall and the cold Himalayas, continues its cold gaze with the lake situated amidst lush green field surrounded by dense trees.
 We were transfixed at first and later a frenzy stroll around the place grasping the beauty of Deoria Tal.

-Around 8 pm the sun disappears along with its shine surrendering to the darkness, we had our dinner and surrendered ourselves into the sleeping bags too.
+Around 8 pm the entire region was engulfed in darkness, so we had our dinner and slipped into our sleeping bags.
 That night was the best in my life so far.